 The following figures show the aggregated trends in stock energy use with and without the proposed measure.
-Detailed year by year data is shown in Appendix 6.

-Figure 35: BAU versus Program Energy Consumption Estimates for Aggregated Refrigerators and Freezers for New Zealand.
+Figure 34: BAU versus Program Energy Consumption Forecasts for Aggregated Refrigerators and Freezers for New Zealand.

-5.6.1 Climate Impacts on Energy
+4.6.1 Climate Impacts on Energy

 The main factor affecting energy consumption of refrigerators is ambient temperature.
-The performance of refrigerators and freezers is complex and changes in energy consumption per °C change in temperature vary considerably between models and depend on the design and construction of each unit.
+The performance of refrigerators and freezers is complex and changes in energy consumption per °C change in temperature varies considerably between models and depends on the design and construction of each unit.
 Monitored data monitored has shown that refrigerators in Sydney on average consume about 90% of the energy value shown on the units energy label (under standard conditions).
 However this factor varies somewhat by unit (EES, 1999).
 For this study, an overall climatic adjustment factor has been estimated for each State to adjust for the average difference between AS4474 energy consumption and actual in use consumption.
 For refrigerators, the values range from 80% in Tasmania to 100% in the Northern Territory.
 For freezers, the values range from 75% in Tasmania to 95% in the Northern Territory.
 The issue of an increase in average temperatures as a result of climate change has not been considered in this study.
 However, any impact of increased temperatures as a result of global warming would tend to result in higher energy of refrigerators and freezers and therefore units with higher efficiency under the proposal would result in greater savings than those estimated.
 For New Zealand, the factors adopted for Tasmania have been assumed to be representative on average.